camueller/SmartApplianceEnabler/doc/Modbus_EN.md

 `mbpoll -h` provides instructions for use.
 Alternatively, these can also be found on the [project homepage](https://github.com/epsilonrt/mbpoll#help).

 #### Verification of Modbus/RTU
 *Before checking Modbus/RTU, `mbusd` should be stopped so that `mbpoll` can access the USB-Modbus adapter!*

-After that it should be possible to read out the register for the meter reading, for example.
+After that it should be possible to read a register.
+For example, the call for the `SDM220-Modbus` meter to get the meter reading looks like this:
-The call for this, for example, looks like this for the `SDM220-Modbus`:
 - Slave address (`-a`), here in the example: 1
 - Register (`-r`), here in the example: 342 (decimal! - corresponds to 156 hex)
 - Register type (`-t`), here in the example: 32-bit input register with float value